hpoleselo/octoROS/README.md

 ## Acknowledgments

-Many thank to the octoprint team, that made this awesome software
+Many thanks to the octoprint team, that made this awesome software